Mind the Gap: Optimal and Equitable Encouragement Policies: Policy Optimization under Access Constraints

-\end{theorem} Note that the benefits of double robustness arise since the additional estimation error is an additive term that is quadratic in the root mean-squared error of the nuisance estimation instead of linear; this reflects the rate-double-robustness benefits of orthogonalized estimation.
-The specific benefits of the two-stage approach are that 1) the constants are improved from an absolute, structure-agnostic bound to depending on the variance of low-regret policies, which also reflects improved variance from using doubly-robust estimation as in \cref{prop-doublerobustness}, and 2) less-conservative out-of-sample fairness constraint satisfaction.
+\end{theorem} The specific benefits of the two-stage approach are that 1) the constants are improved from being absolute, structure-agnostic bounds to depending on the variance of low-regret policies, which also reflects the improved variance from the use of doubly robust estimation as in \cref{prop-doublerobustness}, and 2) it allows less conservative satisfaction of the fairness constraint out of sample.